MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Core/About/about_Type_Conversion.md

 #### Comparison operations

 The comparison operators, such as `-eq`, `-lt`, and `-gt`, can compare operands of different types.
-For non-strings and non-primitive types, the behavior depends on whether the LHS type implements interfaces such as `IEquatable` and `IComparable`.
+The behavior of non-strings and non-primitive types depends on whether the LHS type implements interfaces such as `IEquatable` and `IComparable`.

 The collection-based comparison operators (`-in` and `-contains`) perform per element `-eq` comparisons until a match is found.
 It's each individual element